MoniqueNicolate/Generic-Website-App/README.md

+# GENERIC WEBSITE

-# website-project
+# Introduction
-my third year website project

-Title:Generic website

-Features
-I am going to include :
-Nice food pictures
-Nice make up kit
-Nice housing
-And some cosmetics staffs

-This is what I am going to put in this page:
-Email
+After my studies i am going to work as gereric assistance, and for that i have decided to  create this website so that i will benefit from it so as my studies.

+## Technologies features
+1. Front end
+2. Back end
+3. HTML
+4. CSS
+5. Bootstrap
+6. Javascript
+7. Node.js

+## useful features to note
+*Email
+*
 Name

-Phone number
+*Phone number
-Age
-gender
+*Age
+*gender

+## Website features
+*I am going to include:
+1. Nice food prictures
+2. nice makeup kit
+3. nice housing
+4. some cosmetics staffs

+## Plan
+* creating front end
+* creating back end
+* checking errors
+* Submit